lllludd/towards-secure-networks/Tools_Encryption.md

   - Does not protect information that is not intentionally added to the encrypted file system.

+##### Quantum Computing and Event Horizons:
+- Quantum computing will be capable of breaking asymmetric encryption.
+Asymmetric encryption is based of the difficulties of factoring large primes into its products.
+Quantum computing using Simon's Alogrithm will be able to perform factoring computations at a previously impossible.
+- Using Grover's Algorithm, symmetric encryption keys will be reduced from 2^n to 2^n/2.
+While this is a serious weakening of key strength, it can be solved by simply doubling the key size.
+In this case current standard of AES will still be usable.
+AES 128 was previously acceptable, AES 256 is now standard, yet Grover's will reduce AES 256 to the strength of AES 128.
+Meaning that is we want equivallent strength, we should shift to AES 512

+- Quantum computing is currently at the level of 40 qubits maximun programs.
+This is as if computers where still in the 70's.
+This will not be the case for long.
+- We need to understand the event horizon of our needs for Cryptographic safety and make our decisions about cryptography strength as a result.

 #### The Power of Physics vs the world.
 - When it (usually) wins:
   - Against Interception and and stored communications access.